-All in all, our elaboration upon assorted encoding techniques by means of blocks world planning demonstrates that the best performance is obtained by combining various techniques 170 8.
-ADVANCED MODELING rather than applying a single one.
+All in all, our elaboration upon assorted encoding techniques by means of blocks world planning demonstrates that the best performance is obtained by combining various techniques interdependencies can be exploited provided they are made available to the solver.

+'''

+rather than applying a single one.
 Such encoding techniques include "syntactic" ones, like projection, symmetry breaking, linearization, and the addition of redundant constraints.
 Beyond that, "semantic" tuning by means of background knowledge and viewpoint shifts (for instance, from sequential to parallel planning) can often boost the performance by orders of magnitude.

+'''